highlight/highlight/docs-content/general/6_product-features/6_dashboards/7_sql-editor.md

 ![SQL editor](/images/docs/graphing/sql_editor.png)

 ## ClickHouse SQL
-Highlight.io metadata is stored in ClickHouse and the SQL editor supports the ClickHouse SQL dialect.
+Highlight.io metadata is stored in ClickHouse, and the SQL editor supports the ClickHouse SQL dialect.
 For questions about supported syntax or functions, you can check out the ClickHouse [docs](https://clickhouse.com/docs/en/sql-reference).

 ## Time series data
 We added a built-in macro `$time_interval(<duration>)` to make time series queries easier to write.
 On our backend, this macro expands to `toStartOfInterval(Timestamp, <duration>)`.
 You can use this macro to group results by their timestamp.
 For example, returning a count for every hour: